HackClubRAIT/Wizard-Of-Docs/Data Structures/Arrays/Implementation_of_queue_using_array.md

 ```

-### 1-> In the above program, the function Insert() inserts an element into the queue.
+### 1-> The function Insert() inserts an element into the queue.
 If the rear is equal to n-1, then the queue is full and overflow is displayed.
 If front is -1, it is incremented by 1.
 Then rear is incremented by 1 and the element is inserted in index of rear.
 This is shown below −
     void Insert() {
     int val;
     if (rear == n - 1)